HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/portlets.md

 The `deploy-portlet` command is used to deploy one or more new or updated portlets from a source client or server environment to target HCL DX 9.5 CF19 or later server using a provided input XMLAccess file and deployable Portlet WAR file.

 !!! note
-    1. The synchronization mode of all nodes in a clustered DX environment must be consistently set for a newly deployed portlet to be automatically started; otherwise redeployment or a manual start is required.
+    1. For a newly deployed portlet to automatically start, you must set the synchronization mode of all nodes in a clustered DX environment; otherwise redeployment or a manual start is required.
     2. You need a user with admin access role to deploy portlets using dxclient.

 **Required files**